 It may surprise you but there are several alternatives to plastic when it comes to straws.
 There have been paper straws around for some time.
 Then why are not all straws made of paper?
 Truth is a paper straw doesn’t work as well as a plastic one.
 It collapses and won’t allow enough liquid to pass through it.
 It is, however, an alternative and should be considered in preference to the plastic variety.

 There are bamboo straws which are an excellent alternative, they are made from sustainably sourced bamboo and are competitively priced at around £1 each, they make great gifts and definitely say you care!

 There are metal straws, which for me are the best alternative.
 They are strong, rust-resistant, will not bend, twist, crack, or break like plastic and glass straws can.
 A wash with a cleaning brush and they are good to go again.
 Making them economical and environmentally-friendly.

 There are glass and reusable plastic straws which again are an alternative but have their own issues, glass is prone to breaking and plastic is well plastic.

-the roll of clingfilm.
-This is a major problem, especially in hot climates such as Gambia.
-The difficulty comes from needing to keep food free from flies which carry disease and no compromise.
+This is a major problem, especially in hot climates such as The Gambia.
+The difficulty comes from needing to keep the food free from flies which carry disease and no compromise.